tekumara/notes/zsh-functions.md

 ## fpath

 `$fpath` is the search path for function definitions.
-Its analog is `$path` which is the search path for an executable script or binary.
+Its similar to `$path` which is the search path for an executable script or binary, except unlike `$path` function definition in `$fpath` must be explicitly autoloaded before its used.

 `$fpath` contains `/usr/local/share/zsh/site-functions` by [default](https://unix.stackexchange.com/a/607827/2680).